doctrine/orm/docs/en/reference/basic-mapping.rst

 .. _reference-basic-mapping-custom-mapping-types:

-.. versionadded: 2.3

-For more control over column quoting the ``Doctrine\ORM\Mapping\QuoteStrategy`` interface was introduced in 2.3.
+For more control over column quoting the ``Doctrine\ORM\Mapping\QuoteStrategy`` interface was introduced in ORM.
 It is invoked for every column, table, alias and other SQL names.
 You can implement the QuoteStrategy and set it by calling ``Doctrine\ORM\Configuration#setQuoteStrategy()``.

-.. versionadded: 2.4

 The ANSI Quote Strategy was added, which assumes quoting is not necessary for any SQL name.
 You can use it with the following code: